 Andrea Sorcini, MD, is a specialist in the fields of minimally invasive surgery and urologic oncology.
 He joined the Urology Institute in 2000, after completing his urology residency and transplant fellowship at Lahey Clinic.
 Today, he is actively involved in the Kidney Transplant Program, Prostate Center and Center for Minimally Invasive Urologic Surgery.

 Dr. Sorcini has performed many laparoscopic and open kidney operations and transplants.
-Under his direction, the volume of kidney transplants at Lahey Clinic nearly quadrupled in the early 2000s.
+Under his direction, the volume of kidney transplants at Lahey Hospital & Medical Center nearly quadrupled in the early 2000s.
 Today he focuses primarily on urologic oncology and laparoscopic removal of cancers of the bladder, prostate, kidney and adrenal gland.

 Dr. Sorcini is a graduate of the University of Rome, La Sapienza School of Medicine in Italy, where he completed a residency in general surgery in 1993.
 He has published many scholarly articles in the field of urologic oncology, along with videos on clinical and technical aspects of urology that have won several awards at international conferences.